Usage#

 storage = icechunk.local_filesystem_storage("./local/icechunk/store")

-# By default, local virtual references and public remote virtual references can be read wihtout extra configuration.
+# By default, local virtual references and public remote virtual references can be read without extra configuration.

 repo = icechunk.Repository.create(storage)